Chas McCormick Player Props: Astros vs. Rangers

 Chas McCormick At The Plate

-- McCormick is hitting .245 with eight doubles, seven home runs and 15 walks.
+- McCormick has eight doubles, seven home runs and 15 walks while batting .252.

+- In 56.8% of his 44 games this season, McCormick has picked up at least one hit.
+He's also had 12 multi-hit games.

+- In 15.9% of his games this year, he has hit a home run, and 4.1% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.